sftpgo/docs/docs/ssh.md

 - `sftpgo-copy`.
 This is a built-in copy implementation.
 It allows server side copy for files and directories.
 The first argument is the source file/directory and the second one is the destination file/directory, for example `sftpgo-copy <src> <dst>`.
 - `sftpgo-remove`.
 This is a built-in remove implementation.
 It allows to remove single files and to recursively remove directories.
 The first argument is the file/directory to remove, for example `sftpgo-remove <dst>`.
 Removing directories spanning virtual folders is not supported.

 :warning: The hash commands read the whole file to compute the digest: for remote backends this means downloading it, for the encrypted backend this means decrypting it.
-The read goes through a regular download transfer and requires the `download` permission on the file's parent directory.
+The read requires the `download` permission on the file's parent directory.

 The following SSH commands are enabled by default: